vitejs/vite/docs/guide/dep-pre-bundling.md

    By pre-bundling `lodash-es` into a single module, we now only need one HTTP request instead!

 ::: tip NOTE
 Dependency pre-bundling only applies in development mode, and uses `esbuild` to convert dependencies to ESM.
 In production builds, `@rollup/plugin-commonjs` is used instead.
-This is safe in most cases, but may cause small inconsistencies for some dependencies.
 :::

 ## Automatic Dependency Discovery